riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 (or the interrupted instruction was not a sequenced instruction).
 Why add a field to ``xstatus`` ?
 It was the most convenient place as it already forms part of the context, so requires no software changes.

-``xstatus.step`` is only updated by issuing sequenced instructions or software writes to the ``mstatus`` register.
+``xstatus.step`` is only updated by issuing sequenced instructions or software writes to the ``xstatus`` register.
 If handler or debug mode code issue any sequenced instructions then they must save/restore the value of ``xstatus.step`` before returning to the interrupted sequenced instruction.

 On debug mode entry, also update ``xstatus.step`` when debug mode is entered from ``x`` mode.
 This seems a bit strange, as it's not a D register but it avoided the need for a debug mode register representing the UOP number.
 This seems irregular, but simple.
 Maybe there should be a ``dxxx.step`` field somewhere, TBD.

+*In our implementation we only had U and M-mode,and no N-extension, and only added the step field to mstatus*

 ``xstatus.step`` says which UOP to execute first when executing the next sequenced instruction.
 If it is out of range (e.g. ``xstatus.step=5`` and the next sequenced instruction only has 3 UOPs) then take an illegal instruction exception.